Christmas Church Security: Why US Churches Need Protection

 • Keep vulnerable entry points monitored and well-lit.

-• Ensure a plan for lost children and medical incidents is practised.
+• Ensure a plan for lost children and medical incidents is practiced.

 Pair these steps with thoughtful patrols and local protection options like professional patrol security solutions California.